goauthentik/authentik/website/docs/providers/rac/how-to-rac.md

 ---

 :::info
-This feature is in technical preview, so please report any gugs on [GitHub](https://github.com/goauthentik/authentik/issues)
+This feature is in technical preview, so please report any bugs on [GitHub](https://github.com/goauthentik/authentik/issues)
 :::

 The RAC provider is a highly flexible feature for accessing remote machines.
 This document provides instructions for the basic creation and configuration of a RAC provider within a defined scenario.